 On Thursday, June 23rd, 2016 a diagonal strip of thunderstorms and heavy rains began moving from Jackson County to Greenbrier County.
 It caused streams to rapidly rise producing destructive flash floods and mudslides that would ultimately claim 23 lives before the day was over.
-The day would become known as the nation's highest death toll from flash floods since May 2010.
-The first community lifeline, Safety and Security, considers the critical services responsible for emergency response including search and rescue operations, fire services, law enforcement, government services including emergency operation centers, government offices and schools.
+The day would become known as the nation's highest death toll from flash floods since May 2010.46 The first community lifeline, Safety and Security, considers the critical services responsible for emergency response including search and rescue operations, fire services, law enforcement, government services including emergency operation centers, government offices and schools.
 It also includes services for community safety, including flood control and other protective actions.
-The 2016 floods rattled the safety and security of communities as transportation and communications lifelines collapsed, making search and rescue missions dangerous - and in some cases impossible.